Chinese Water Dragon Underwater Breather

 I was fascinated by the Chinese Water Dragon’s unique respiratory system, which allows them to thrive both underwater and on land.
-They have developed valve-like structures in their throats, preventing water from entering their lungs.
-This adaptation enables them to absorb oxygen directly through their skin and cloaca, letting them stay submerged for up to 30 minutes.
+They have developed a glottis that seals the airway in their throats, preventing water from entering their lungs.
+This adaptation enables them to absorb oxygen directly through their skin, letting them stay submerged for up to 30 minutes.
 This makes them efficient hunters and adept at evading predators.
 However, their amphibious lifestyle requires a delicate balance, as prolonged exposure to air can lead to dehydration and stress.
 So, how do they maintain this balance?

 Unique Respiratory System